Mohammad Sidique Khan: Biography

 Khan was also involved in the community-run Hamara Healthy Living Centre in Beeston, and worked at its youth outreach project, the Hamara Youth Access Point (HYAP).
 Staff at the centre have confirmed that two of the London bombers, Shehzad Tanweer and Hasib Hussain, frequented the HYAP.
 Khan used the outreach project as a recruitment centre, according to a friend of his who spoke to The Guardian.
 Khan acted as a mentor to the two younger men when they were teenagers before fully recruiting them into the bombing plot.

 A few months before his resignation at the Hillside School, Khan started taking unregistered work leaves from his youth counselling position, telling his superiors that he was taking care of his father who had developed depression.
 Khan had first entered Pakistan in July 2003 and spent some time in Afghanistan taking part in terrorist training camps.
 Khan, along with Shehzad Tanweer, had also attended a two-week bomb-making in Malakand in Pakistan, near country's border with Afghanistan, between October 2004 and February 2005, allegedly through Mohammed Quayyum Khan, who was later acquitted in the 2004 fertilizer bomb plot.

 Mohammad Sidique Khan postponed the event from 6 July 2005 because he had to take his pregnant wife to the hospital.
 The couple already had a one-year-old daughter by this point.

 Khan's mother-in-law, Farida Patel, is also involved in education and works as a council liaison officer at a school in Dewsbury.
 In 1998, she was the first Asian woman to be invited to a Buckingham Palace garden party, meeting Queen Elizabeth II and other members of the royal family in recognition for her work amongst the Muslim community in Dewsbury, and again in 2004.
 She was said to have been "devastated" by the actions of her son-in-law.

 London bombings

 On the morning of 7 July 2005, Khan travelled by car with his three accomplices to Luton in Bedfordshire, from where they caught a train to London King's Cross railway station.

 From there, Khan entered the London Underground and boarded a Circle Line train heading west, travelling four stops to Edgware Road.
-The bomb detonated at 8.50 a.m., just as the train was pulling out of Edgware Road station, killing six victims that were also British.
+The bomb detonated at 8.50 a.m., just as the train was pulling out of Edgware Road station, killing six victims that were also British including engineer and designer Stan Brewster.
 Personal documents of Khan's were found on the train.